• Skip to primary navigation

 Pocket Diapers are probably what 90% of the cloth diapering population uses.
 They are super absorbent, easy to use, easy to explain, the 'biggest bang for your buck', and adorable.

-Their facebook page is actually quite active and they host frequent give-a-ways.
+Their facebook page is actually quite active and they host frequent giveaways.

 Types of Diaper Inserts